cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

-Open the menu and select **MCM Configuration.** Find the _SexLab MCM_ and click the option which reads "Install/Update SexLab."
-Then close the menu.
+Open the menu and select **MCM Configuration.** Find the _SexLab MCM_ and click the option that reads "Install/Update SexLab."
+Then, close the menu.

-Wait for for all messages to appear and disappear.
+Wait for all messages to appear and disappear.
 It takes about two minutes.

 Save and reload the game.
 Wait for the messages.